5 Steps to Financial Aid

 Did You Know?

-- Educational tax incentives can save you thousands.
-Examples include the Hope and Lifetime Learning Credits and student loan interest deductions.
+• Educational tax incentives can save you thousands.
+Examples include the Lifetime Learning Credit and student loan interest deductions.

 Financial aid deadlines are specific to your situation—your school, where you live, what you study.

 Make sure you have some way to keep track of all of your deadlines.
-For example, write important dates on a chalkboard, track them using a paper calendar, or set up electronic reminders through the College Calendar.
+For example, write important dates on a chalkboard or track them using a paper calendar.

 Take Action